 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 It is part of the Walt Longmire #1 series and is a This mystery is a hardcover edition that was published by Penguin on December 29, 2004 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs

-Other books by this author include Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact
+Other books by this author which I have reviewed include Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 First in the Walt Longmire mystery series set in Durant, Wyoming and revolving around Walt, the sheriff, and those he considers friends.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.

 In 2006, The Cold Dish was nominated for the Dilys Award.

 A very nice introduction to this series with this story.
 Johnson creates a range of characters you just love with enough suspense to keep you wondering as he writes, pushing you to think in one direction.
 Only to twist it back.